How To Make The Most Of 1 Day In Seoul: A Crazy 24 Hour Guide

 If it gets too hectic, consider swapping the Starfield Library and the Han River for each other.

-Did you make this itinerary work?
+Did you make this 24 hours in Seoul itinerary work?
 Let me know in the comments below!
 I’d love to hear your experience!
 Don’t forget to check out my Must Know Tips For First-Time Travel To Seoul!
 It will save you from a few mistakes I made when travelling to Korea!

 Hi Sarah.